Dr Murray Peel

 - Saft M, Western A, Zhang L, Peel M, Potter NJ.
 The influence of multiyear drought on the annual rainfall-runoff relationship: An Australian perspective.
 WATER RESOURCES RESEARCH.
 American Geophysical Union.
 2015, Vol. 51, Issue 4.

-- Barria P, Peel M, Karoly D. Uncertainties in runoff projections in southwestern Australian catchments using a global climate model with perturbed physics.
+- Barria P, Walsh K, Peel M, Karoly D. Uncertainties in runoff projections in southwestern Australian catchments using a global climate model with perturbed physics.
 JOURNAL OF HYDROLOGY.
 Elsevier Science.
 2015, Vol. 529.

 - Peel M, McMahon T. Estimating evaporation based on standard meteorological data - progress since 2007.
 Progress in Physical Geography.
 Arnold Hodder Headline.
 2014, Vol. 38, Issue 2.